| The Romancers:

 and get out of town for their safety.
 Billy Cardenas

-called Bob Keane, owner of Ritchie’s former record label,
+called Bob Keane, the owner of Ritchie’s former record label,

 and told him about the incident and requested an audition